llpeterson/e2e/tcp.md

-We conclude this discussion of end-to-end issues by comparing TCP's approach to providing a reliable/ordered delivery service with the approach used by virtual-circut-based networks like the historically important X.25 network.
+We conclude this discussion of end-to-end issues by comparing TCP's approach to providing a reliable/ordered delivery service with the approach used by virtual-circuit-based networks like the historically important X.25 network.
 In TCP, the underlying IP network is assumed to be unreliable and to deliver messages out of order; TCP uses the sliding window algorithm on an end-to-end basis to provide